 Side note: For another fun seasoning blend, check out my ground chicken chorizo (seasoning from scratch) or lean pork Mexican chorizo (pre-mixed chorizo seasoning option) recipes.

 As I mention in the recipe notes below, stainless steel or cast iron will work best for creating a sear and crispy crust.
-Nonstick should work just fine but if you’re lacking that fatty-like sausage exterior, this could be the culprit.
+A nonstick skillet should work just fine but if you’re lacking that fatty-like sausage exterior, this could be the culprit.

 And in case you’re wondering if the oil is necessary, it’s not, but I highly recommend using it.
 The olive oil provides a ton of flavor and, once again, helps create the crust on the chicken breakfast sausage.
 You can, however, use another type of oil if you don’t have olive oil on hand.

-These sausages are perfect with my Greek yogurt biscuits or Homemade McGriddles.
-But feel free to keep it simple and serve this recipe up with toast, on a biscuit, or with a side of my air fried breakfast potatoes and peppers.
+These sausages make the perfect breakfast sandwich.
+Try my Greek yogurt biscuits or pair them with folded eggs to make Homemade McGriddles.
+Or feel free to keep it simple and serve this recipe up with a fried egg on toast or biscuits, or with a side of my air fried breakfast potatoes and peppers.

 That should be plenty of inspiration.
 If you have any recipe questions, drop a comment below.
-And don’t forget to snap a pic of your chicken breakfast sausage and tag me on Instagram!
+And don’t forget to snap a pic of your healthy breakfast sausage and tag me on Instagram!

 A simple recipe for homemade breakfast sausage patties made with ground chicken.